 What is the IRA Charitable Rollover?

-The IRA charitable rollover allows individuals age 70½ and older to make direct transfers of up to $100,000 per year to qualified charities, like the Community Foundation.
-Individuals do not have to count the transfers as income for federal income tax purposes and transfers can serve as the required minimum distribution (RMD).
+The IRA charitable rollover, or qualified charitable distribution (QCD), allows individuals age 70½ and older to make direct transfers of up to $100,000 per year to qualified charities, like the Community Foundation.
+Individuals do not have to count the transfers as income for federal income tax purposes and transfers may satisfy your required minimum distribution (RMD).